berlincoders/Realestate_MCV/README.md

 # Realestate_MVC

-Realestate_MVC is a monolithic-type real estate  that utilizes the following technologies:
+Realestate_MVC is a real estate agency of the monolithic type, employing the following technologies:

 -Express
 -MySQL